ouss1002/instagram-crawler/README.md

   - Fill in the file `./utils/rules.js` witht the appropriate information
   - Launch `node ./connect.js` to connect with your account
   - Launch `node ./crawler.js`
+  - The crawler may take some time downloading media